McMerrison/Translator_IBM/README.md

   Japanese 'en-ja'

-Any of the above can also be reversed to translate from that language to English (translation from non-English to non-English not yet supported)
+Any of the above can also be reversed (i.e. 'es-en' or 'ko-en' to translate from another to English (translation from non-English to non-English not yet supported)

 Example commands: